 Once much more widespread, the Panda is now restricted to remote mountainous terrain in Sichuan; Shanxi and Shaanxi provinces.
 The panda is vegetarian and eats only a few species of fairly indigestible bamboo.
 To keep up energy levels vast amounts of bamboo need to the eaten, about 50 pounds [23 kgs], every day.
 After decades bamboo flowers and then dies, and this event sometimes can cause pandas to starve to death as the bamboo flowers at the same time over a large area.
 It lives a solitary life, meeting up only briefly for mating.
 For many years the mating behavior was not fully understood and this led to great difficulty in breeding them in captivity.
 For this reason artificial insemination is often used for fertilization and the cubs are then raised by hand.
 Unusually for mammals they remain totally dependent on their mothers for over a year.
 The young cubs are born blind and unable to move.
 The captive breeding program has raised enough panda cubs to allow them to be released back into the wild as well as sent to zoos across the world.

 About the same size as the American black bear they reach 220 pounds [100 kgs] (males 250 pounds [113 kgs]) in weight.
-Some years ago their status as a member of the bear family was in dispute, it was thought that they might be more closely related to raccoons.
+Some years ago their status as a member of the bear family was in dispute, it was thought that they might be more closely related to raccoons and the red panda.
 However, DNA tests have shown the panda is indeed a member of the bear (Ursidae) family with the Spectacled Bear ➚ one of its closest relatives.
 Remains of a now extinct ancestor, the Dwarf Panda ➚ have shown that pandas evolved in isolation over millions of years.
-The name used in English 'panda' has an unknown origin; it is possible that the Giant panda was named due to the superficially similar facial markings of the unrelated Red Panda ➚.
-In China the bear goes by a variety of names including spotted bear and bamboo bear.
+The name used in English 'panda' has an unknown origin; the Giant panda was named due to superficially similarities to the unrelated Red or Lesser Panda ➚.
+For the period 1820-1869 the red panda was the only panda known; it lives in mountainous Nepal and is mainly nocturnal living on bamboos and berries.
+It hisses and spits like a cat.
+In China the giant panda goes by a variety of names including white bear, spotted bear and bamboo bear.
 The most common name used is 大熊猫 dà xióng māo large bear cat or just bear-cat.

 Woolong Reserve ➚ 25 miles [40 kms] west of Chengdu, Sichuan is the best known reserve.
 In total there are about 270 pandas in captivity and somewhere between 1,000 and 3,000 in the wild; they are rarely seen as they inhabit dense bamboo thickets and are spread out very thinly over large areas.
 Wanglang Nature Reserve 186 miles [300 kms] north of Chengdu is one place they live, but are unlikely to be seen.